Can an Employment Background Check Reveal Past Employers or Job History?

-Do background checks show employment history?
+What does a background check show about employment history?

 How do background check companies verify employment history?

-An employment verification check involves contacting the previous employers listed on a candidate's resume and asking them to verify the accuracy of key pieces of information that the candidate provided.
+An employment verification check involves contacting the previous employers listed on a candidate's resumé and asking them to verify the accuracy of key pieces of information that the candidate provided.
 Specifically, the background check company will ask about positions and titles, dates of employment, job responsibilities, salaries, reason(s) that the candidate left the job, and eligibility for rehire.

-Can you lie about employment history?
+Can you lie about your employment history?

 Can an employer know your employment history?